 Employee Theft and Dishonesty Bonds

-Employee theft and dishonesty bonds work a little differently from most other types of surety bonds.
-These bonds are more like a traditional insurance policy, in that the business pays the surety to cover its losses in case an employee commits a crime against the business, rather than covering a customer’s losses as a business service bond does.
+As mentioned, an employee theft and dishonesty bond works a little different from most other types of surety bonds.
+These bonds are more like a traditional insurance policy.
+The business pays the surety to cover its losses in case an employee commits a crime against the business whereas most other surety bonds are purchased by a business to protect customers from negligent behavior by the businesses.

 Employee theft and dishonesty bonds are available with a variety of different bond amounts.
-Premiums vary according to the number of employees, state the business is located in, and other factors.
+Premiums vary according to the number of employees, the state the business is located in, and other factors.
+Request a free quote online or call a bond specialist today at 1-800-608-9950.

-Fiduciary employees whose duties include any or all of the following must be covered by an ERISA bond:
+Fiduciary employees whose duties include any of the following must be covered by an ERISA bond:

 - Physically handling plan assets such as cash, checks, or bond certificates